"Puppies with a future - from dogs with a past!"

 All Toy Fox Terrier puppies are clever but dogs should excel at what they were bred to do.
 The first thing you should know is that not all TFTs are created equal.
 O'BJ Toy Fox Terriers are known for above average intelligence, vibrant good health and strong bones.
-After so many years with big dogs (Rottwielers, Akitas and Bull Terriers), our first Toy Fox Terrier purchase taught me and Bill about brittle bone syndrome.
+After so many years with big dogs (Rottwielers, Akitas and Bull Terriers) our first Toy Fox Terrier purchase taught me about brittle bone syndrome.
 It was a horrible experience but it made us insist on the same genetic strength that made Akitas O'BJ known worldwide.
 We also learned about "toy dog teeth" and the expense involved.
 So in addition to strong bones, we insist on a deep jaw and big terrier teeth.

 This 4 months old male puppy out of AKC Ch.
 Fannie Mae O'BJ, shows what you should be looking for.
 The ideal Toy Fox Terrier head has equal proportions and parallel planes.
 That means in profile the muzzle is at the same angle as the flat topskull (the part from eyes to back head) with no hint of Chihuahua roundness.

 A Toy Fox Terrier puppy should have a deep, well developed "underjaw" (see his strong chin?) with large, deeply rooted "terrier teeth".
 Show or pet puppy, you want a little dog that can see, hear, breathe and eat - a toy dog whose teeth don't fall out and whose legs don't break.
 These are terrier characteristics which I demand in my bloodline.